tacaswell/tacaswell.github.io/content/no-magic.md

 **Reference**

-- [Art responding to the Author C Clark quote](https://lab.cccb.org/en/arthur-c-clarke-any-sufficiently-advanced-technology-is-indistinguishable-from-magic/) I am (obviously) not the first person to re-imagine and re-frame this quote.
+- [Art responding to the Arthur C Clark quote](https://lab.cccb.org/en/arthur-c-clarke-any-sufficiently-advanced-technology-is-indistinguishable-from-magic/) I am (obviously) not the first person to re-imagine and re-frame this quote.
 - FSF [Four Freedoms](https://fsfe.org/freesoftware/#freedoms) of open